jatupan1989/boomjum1989/Block-all---narrowly-allow-all.md

 Notice in the screenshot above that a domain-level scope was auto-created by HTTPSB (`*.wired.com`), therefore new permissions will apply *only* to web pages from on `wired.com`.

-Now from this point, you have choice to soft-allow all or hard-allow all.
+Now from this point, you have choice to soft-allow all or hard-allow all (or whatever else, really).

 Soft-allowing all will whitelist the whole matrix **except** the ubiquitously blocked hostnames.
 This is simple done by whitelisting the `all` cell: